QingfengAF/Logistic_regression_model_EN_TF/README.md

 # Logistic_regression_model_EN_TF
 This repository contains the trained logistic regression model file.

-Please refer to our paper when using the model:
+You can find the detailed explanation of the developed model and the procedures for using the model in the following paper.
+Please refer to our paper when using.

-Q. Xu et al. Parametric versus travelling fire curves: A data-driven logistic regression model for performance-based fire safety design.
+"Q. Xu et al. Parametric versus travelling fire curves: A data-driven logistic regression model for performance-based fire safety design."